Lie groups and Lie algebras: Lie groups, I

-$\bullet$ If $X$ is any topological space, then for $P\in X$ we can define its {\bf path-connected component} to be the set $X_P$ of $Q\in X$ for which there is a continuous map $x: [0,1]\to X$ such that $x(0)=P,x(1)=Q$ (such $x$ is called {\bf a path connecting $P$ and $Q$}).
+$\bullet$ If $X$ is any topological space, then for $P\in X$ we can define its {\bf path-connected component} to be the set $X_P$ of $Q\in X$ for which there is a path connecting $P$ to $Q$.
 Then $X_P$ is the largest path-connected subset of $X$ containing $P$.
 Clearly, the relation that $Q$ belongs to $X_P$ is an equivalence relation, which splits $X$ into equivalence classes called {\bf path-connected components.} The set of such components is denoted $\pi_0(X)$.

 $\bullet$ A topological space $X$ is {\bf connected} if the only subsets of $X$ that are both open and closed are $\emptyset$ and $X$.
 For $P\in X$, the {\bf connected component} of $X$ is the union $X^P$ of all connected subsets of $X$ containing $P$, which is obviously connected itself (so it is the largest connected subset of $X$ containing $P$).
 A path-connected space $X$ is always connected but not vice versa (the classic counterexample is the graph of the function $y=\sin(\frac{1}{x})$ together with the interval $[-1,1]$ of the $y$-axis); however, a connected {\it manifold} is path-connected (show it!), so for manifolds the notions of connected component and path-connected component coincide.